AML CTF Compliance Policy

 It is provided that, in the cases mentioned above, the Company has to gather sufficient information to establish if the client qualifies as a low-risk client.
 In this respect, the AMLCO shall be responsible to gather the said information.
-The said information shall be duly documented and filed, as applicable, according to the recording keeping procedures described in Section 11of the Manual.
+The said information shall be duly documented and filed, as applicable, according to the recording keeping procedures described in Section 11of the Policy.

 The client information updating is required every 5 years.